 Using these features can be surprisingly simple, as providers are keen to build intuitive message creation platforms and simplify the process of building, iterating, and launching campaigns.
 Enterprises can build chatbots without any programming experience, thanks to drag-and-drop interfaces that speed creation and allow companies to adapt templated “scripts” to their purposes.

 Behind the scenes, RCS continues to offer advantages over competing channels, particularly SMS.
 RCS can show click-through rates and interactions, giving marketers a better idea of how their creatives are working.
 This also means that marketers can examine drop-off points during conversations, to see where the chatbot can be improved.

-Past interactions can also be analyzed to provide targeting data, and RCS can make use of existing targeting in new and exciting ways.
+Past interactions can also be analysed to provide targeting data, and RCS can make use of existing targeting such as read receipts in new and exciting ways.
 This extends to real-time targeting.
-Take, for instance, the Subway promotional campaign discussed above – the company used geolocation data so that proximity to a particular location would trigger a message offering a deal on a Sandwich.
+Take, for instance, the Subway promotional campaign discussed above — the company used geolocation data so that proximity to a particular location would trigger a message offering a deal on a Sandwich.
 This made the message more compelling and increased traffic to stores, since the people receiving it were those close to a Subway outlet.

 Various APIs allow for easy and flexible integrations between operators, messaging providers, and brands.
-RCS can be delivered as part of a multichannel suite, such as GMS’ Hyber platform, ensuring it can support a broader, integrated marketing strategy while also simplifying the use of SMS as a fallback option (should a user be unable to receive and RCS message).
+RCS can be delivered as part of a multichannel suite, such as GMS Business Communications Suite, ensuring it can support a broader, integrated marketing strategy while also simplifying the use of SMS as a fallback option (should a user be unable to receive an RCS message).

 For enterprises, RCS messages themselves are routed through a MaaP, or “Messaging as a Platform,” which does several things, including enabling advanced features such as suggested replies and rich cards.
 You can read more about the MaaP here, but what is most important to know is that it is crucial to making RCS a key enterprise messaging tool.
 This includes verification services.